HaxtorMoogle/landslide/README.md

 # Landslide

-Landslide is a Bukkit plugin that allows you to play Checkers (Draughts) on your CraftBukkit Minecraft server.
+Landslide is a Bukkit plugin that significantly changes the stackability mechanics of blocks in Minecraft.

 ## Installation and Usage